-- A. Student ethical behavior guidelines will be established by the Ross and Carol Nese College of Nursing (Nese CON) faculty and approved by Graduate and Undergraduate Affairs Committees. - 1.
-The specific guidelines are as follows: - i.
-Students will treat everyone with dignity and respect (this includes peers, faculty, patients, and others) - ii.
-Students will employ communication skills (verbal, non-verbal, written) that respect the dignity and worth of others - iii.
-Students will be accountable and on time for classroom and clinical experiences.
-They will submit all assignments on time and as requested by faculty - iv.
-Students will comply with policies and restrictions of clinical partners, affiliated facilities, and the nursing program (e.g., dress code, cell phone policy, parking) - v.
-Students will submit program clearances and compliances as requested and within the established time-frame - vi.
-Students will honor confidentiality and privacy of patients, faculty, staff, and peers (e.g., social media posts, in class discussion) - vii.
-Students will practice integrity and honesty in actions and communications that avoid deceit, deception, lying, and any attempt to derail or mislead others - viii.
-Students will use nonviolent communication while discussing facilities and resolving conflicts with faculty and peers.
-Students are encouraged to reference the resources available in the student handbooks.
-Students will avoid defamation of clinical partners, faculty, and peers - ix.
-Any form of verbal, psychological, stalking, and physical intimidation or aggression will not be tolerated - x.
-Students will respect the diversity of others - xi.
-Substance abuse and intoxication (classroom, clinical, Nese CON affiliated activities) will not be tolerated and will be addressed through appropriate channels - xii.
-Students should be proud of their status as Penn State nursing students and use these privileges appropriately.
-Students will not provide care or
+- A. Student Ethical Behavior Policy is available in the student handbooks. - 1.
+All students in the Nese CON Nursing programs acknowledge that they have read and understand all policies and information contained within the Student Handbook by submission of the Student Notification of Program Requirements form as part of the annual required compliance package. - B. Students will comply with the Penn State Student Code of Conduct. - C. Students will comply with all policies and restrictions of clinical partners, affiliated facilities and the nursing program (e.g., dress code, cell phone policy, parking, tattoos, body art, etc.) - D. Students will employ communication skills (e.g., verbal, non-verbal, written) that respect the dignity and worth of others. - E. Students will practice integrity and honesty in all actions and communications and avoid deceit, deception, lying, and any attempt to derail or mislead others. - F. Students will use nonviolent communication while discussing facilities and resolving conflicts with faculty and peers.
+Students are encouraged to reference the conflict resolution resources available in the student handbooks. - G. Students will respect the diversity of others. - H. Students will treat everyone with dignity and respect including peers, faculty, patients and others. - I. Students will honor confidentiality and privacy of patients, faculty, staff and peers (e.g., social media posts, in-class discussions). - J. Students will avoid defamation of clinical partners, faculty, and peers. - K. Any form of verbal, psychological, stalking and physical intimidation or aggression will not be tolerated. - L. Students are expected to be accountable to be on time for classroom and clinical experiences and to submit all assignments on time and as requested by faculty. - M. Students will submit program clearances and compliances as requested and within the established timeframe. - N. Substance abuse and intoxication (classroom, clinical, Nese CON affiliated activities) will not be tolerated and will be addressed through appropriate channels. - O. Students should be proud of their status as a Nese CON student and use these privileges appropriately.
+Students should neither represent themselves as a student nurse nor provide care unless in a scheduled student clinical experience.